raisulconnects/TaskPilot/README.md

 - **Task Status Distribution**: Visual representation of task completion rates
 - **Employee Performance**: Track tasks completed by each employee
 - Real-time data updates as tasks are created and completed

+### Real-Time Communication with Socket.IO

+TaskPilot leverages Socket.IO for seamless real-time collaboration:

+- **Admin Task Push**: Admins can create and push tasks, which are instantly delivered to assigned employees without page refresh
+- **Live Employee Dashboard Updates**: Employees receive instant notifications when new tasks are assigned and their dashboard updates in real-time
+- **Instant Task Completion Feedback**: When an employee marks a task as complete, the admin dashboard updates immediately, allowing admins to monitor progress without refreshing
+- **Bidirectional Communication**: Enables seamless communication between admin and employee interfaces, ensuring all users are always viewing the latest data

 ## 🚀 Deployment